 Governmental funds - are used to account for most of the District's general activities, including the collection and disbursement of earmarked monies (special revenue funds), the acquisition or construction of general fixed assets (capital projects funds), and the servicing of general long-term debt (debt service funds).
 Basis of accounting refers to when revenues and expenditures or expenses are recognized in the accounts and reported in the financial statements.
 Basis of accounting relates to the timing of the measurements made, regardless of the measurement focus applied.
 All governmental type funds are accounted for using the Regulatory (Statutory) basis of accounting.
-All revenues from all sources, including property taxes, entitlements, grants, and shared revenues are recognized when they are received rather than earned.
+All revenues from all sources, including property taxes, entitlements, grants and shared revenues are recognized when they are received rather than earned.

-B. Measurement Focus (Continued)
+B. Measurement Focus, Basis of Accounting and Basis of Presentation (Continued)